aprilfaithdays/Style-Me-Front-End/README.md

 StyleMe is all about having a library of outfit options.
 On days when you don't know what to wear, you can simply log into your StyleMe account, browse through your outfits library, and wear the look you're going for!

 For added inspiration, you have the ability to browse other outfits created by other users.
-You can then like and comment any of the outfits you see!
+You can like and comment any of the outfits you see!
 Once you like an outfit, it's saved in your liked library for you to reference later on!

-As we all know, clothes are reusable!
-And with that in mind, you can also view other outfits created with a product.
-<em>(By product, we mean the tops, bottoms, and shoes)</em>
+Or you know, unless the user decided to delete that outfit... then it'll disappear from your liked library too.

+Feel free to explore and experince StyleMe in the live demo link below!

 #### Quick Demo of Creating an Outfit:
 <div align="center">